kaitlinnewson/kaitlinnewson.com/content/presentations.md

 title: Presentations & Workshops
 ---

+## 2021

+Digital Pedagogy Institute - "Library Carpentry from in person to online: What was lost, what was gained"

+Open Repositories - "From Hard Drives to Globus: Supporting new workflows for large data transfer in libraries" - [Slides](https://doi.org/10.5281/zenodo.5021255)

 ## 2020

 CANARIE Research Data Management Workshop - "Dataverse for the Canadian Research Community" - [Slides](https://docs.google.com/presentation/d/13ze5b2NwAekTsRh4LONqA_Fgus-EmO8CoW52qALzvJ8/edit?usp=sharing)